HegemanLab/w4mkmeans_galaxy_wrapper/README.md

 **Data matrix** - input-file dataset

-> XCMS variable x sample 'dataMatrix' \(tabular separated values\) file of the numeric data matrix, with . as decimal, and NA for missing values; the table must not contain metadata apart from row and column names; the row and column names must be identical to the rownames of the sample and feature metadata, respectively \(see below\)
+> W4m variable x sample 'dataMatrix' \(tabular separated values\) file of the numeric data matrix, with . as decimal, and NA for missing values; the table must not contain metadata apart from row and column names; the row and column names must be identical to the rownames of the sample and feature metadata, respectively \(see below\)

 **Sample metadata** - input-file dataset

-> XCMS sample x metadata 'sampleMetadata' \(tabular separated values\) file of the numeric and/or character sample metadata, with . as decimal and NA for missing values
+> W4m sample x metadata 'sampleMetadata' \(tabular separated values\) file of the numeric and/or character sample metadata, with . as decimal and NA for missing values

 **Feature metadata** - input-file dataset

-> XCMS variable x metadata 'variableMetadata' \(tabular separated values\) file of the numeric and/or character feature metadata, with . as decimal and NA for missing values
+> W4m variable x metadata 'variableMetadata' \(tabular separated values\) file of the numeric and/or character feature metadata, with . as decimal and NA for missing values

 **prefix for cluster names** - character(s) to add as prefix to category number (default = 'c')